HiPerCoRe/KTT/OnboardingGuide.md

 kernel function execution times can be objectively compared.
 This means that tuned kernels should be launched on the target device in isolation.
 Launching multiple kernels concurrently while performing tuning may cause inaccuracies in collected data.
 Furthermore, if the size of kernel input is changed (e.g., during dynamic tuning), we should restart the tuning process from the beginning since the input size often affects the best configuration.
-It is programmer's responsibility to ensure this.
+It is the programmer's responsibility to ensure this.
 We can achieve the restart by calling the `ClearData` API method.

 ----

 ### Stop conditions

 We can utilize stop conditions to interrupt offline tuning when certain criteria are met.
 The stop condition is initialized before offline tuning begins and updated after each tested configuration.
-Within the update, the condition has access to the `KernelResult` structure from prior kernel run.
+Within the update, the condition has access to the `KernelResult` structure from the prior kernel run.
 KTT currently offers the following stop conditions:
 * ConfigurationCount - tuning stops after reaching the specified number of tested configurations.
 * ConfigurationDuration - tuning stops after a configuration with execution time below the specified threshold is found.
 * ConfigurationFraction - tuning stops after exploring the specified fraction of configuration space.
 * TuningDuration - tuning stops after the specified duration has passed.

 The stop condition API is public, allowing users to create their own stop conditions.
 All of the built-in conditions are implemented in public API, so it is possible to modify them as well.
-TODO: here there is the first mention on public API, it should be probably discussed somewhere what is public API

 ----